tedddy/SciViews.github.io/_posts/blog/2015-11-17-The-SciViews-Jekyll-Template.md

     ...)
 {% endhighlight %}

-Place your .Rmd files in `_source` subdirectory, and knitr will compile them into markdown files in the `_posts` subdirectory.
+Place your .Rmd files in `_source` subdirectory, and **servr** will compile them into markdown files in the `_posts` subdirectory.
 Due to a [bug in Jekyll (< v2.5.3)](https://github.com/jekyll/jekyll/pull/3147), it is not a good idea to place both .Rmd and .md files in the same directory.
 From there, Jekyll just sees a usual series of .md files in `_posts`, and it uses them to compile the web site.
 The SciViews template does the rest to ensure a modern and clear organization of your material[^1].

 [^1]: Pandoc-style citations are not usable yet with Github-Pages.
-We have to find a workaround here.
+We still have to find a workaround.
 We also need to implement the code to compile PDF, ePub and MOBI version of books.
 Finally, it would be also nice to think about how to implement electronic lab notebooks with similar tools.

-The central elements are the `build.R` script and `_source/Makefile` that specify how .Rmd page should be compiled (see `?servr::jekyll` for more details. **Knitr** options can also be specified in the `build.R` script.
+The central elements are the `build.R` script and `_source/Makefile` that specify how .Rmd page should be compiled (see `?servr::jekyll` for more details). **Knitr** options can also be specified in the `build.R` script.

-There is also a mechanism to save plots in a specific directory and to serve them from a specific address (e.g., by using your public folder of Dropbox).
-That way, you can keep them out of your Git/Github repository, which is always a good idea.
+There is also a built-in mechanism to save plots in a specific directory and to serve them from a specific address (e.g., by using your public dropbox folder).
+That way, you can keep these binary files out of your Git/Github repository, which is always a good idea.

 ## Further reading

+[Yihui Xie's post](http://yihui.name/knitr-jekyll/2014/09/jekyll-with-knitr.html) explains how to set up a web site with default Jekyll template to use `servr::jekyll()`.
+A good starting point to understand how it works in fine details.

-The original files that come with the So Simple theme (slightly edited) are here: [the installation instructions](../../theme-setup/), and an [example of formattings](../../theme-setup/sample.html).
+The original files that come with the So Simple theme (slightly edited) are also useful: [installation instructions](../../theme-setup/), and an [example of formattings](../../theme-setup/sample.html).